top of page

 I am convinced that one’s ethnicity, language skills, and multicultural experiences need to be woven together in a most eloquent fashion in your Personal Statement, as interconnected themes that radiate throughout your admission essay.
 Your ethnic or racial background and international aptitudes are your greatest assets as an applicant, and they need to be carefully related to both your short and long term goals.
-I do everything that I can to make your Personal Statement of Statement of Purpose as effective as possible.
-After a careful review of your material, I often ask you highly specific questions born from my many years of experience writing and editing nursing statements.
-I am a seasoned expert concerning what is important to include, and what is not.
-I have also had a great deal of practice at condensing a lot of material onto two to three double-spaced pages.
+At NursingStatement.com, we specialize in creating a remarkable nursing statement of purpose tailored to your unique journey, providing a competitive edge for your application.

 Often, I contribute creative ideas that help to make your case for admission much more powerful.
 Despite the nursing shortage, nursing school remains highly competitive, particularly CRNA programs.
 It is not enough to suggest that you are hoping to contribute to the diversity of the program; you must demonstrate in especially creative ways how your own unique combination of high motivation and multicultural background makes you uniquely suited to dentistry and that you have enormous potential for contributing to meeting the needs of the planet’s underserved populations.
 I have been drafting statements on behalf of nurses now for nearly a quarter of a century.
-Writing statements is not always fun, and the older I get the more mental and emotional energy it takes for me to do a great job.
 This is one of the reasons why I have developed a priority focus on nurses, because I admire the dedication of nurses, their orientation of service and giving.
 Nurses are generally among the finest people on the planet, on human and emotional levels, because of their ethic of service.
 Thus, when I help a nurse succeed, I am inspired by their story.

 The family nurse practitioner’s role is crucial in meeting the healthcare needs of individuals and populations.
 Family nurse practitioners are trained to provide primary care, catering to medically stable patients in various settings.
 Their primary focus is on comprehensive healthcare, encompassing health promotion, preventative care, and early detection of conditions like cancer, diabetes, and high blood pressure.
 By establishing ongoing relationships with patients from birth to end-of-life, family nurse practitioners offer comprehensive care throughout the lifespan.